 Tick Tock, Tick Tock, Tick Tock

-Tonight, as I took my walk, a walk that I have taken many, many times, something wonderful happened to me.
-Maybe it was the time of day, maybe it was the perfect walking temperature or the color of the blossoms on many of the trees and bushes I passed.
-Maybe it was the church hymns floating from the Moravian Church around the circle.
+Tonight, as I took my walk, a walk that I have made many, many times, something incredible happened to me.
+Maybe it was the time of day, the perfect walking temperature, or the color of the blossoms on many of the trees and bushes I passed.
+Perhaps it was the beautiful church hymns floating from the Moravian Church around the circle.
 Maybe it was the birds singing their songs in perfect harmony.
-Maybe it was a blessing sent from above to teach me about slowing down and enjoying what is right in front of me.
-Maybe it was a message reminding me that there is a time for everything.
+Perhaps it was a blessing sent from above to teach me about slowing down and enjoying what is right in front of me.
+Or, just maybe a message reminding me that there is a time for everything.

-My questions for you dear readers are; Why do we keep ourselves so busy that we often cannot see the beauty in front of our very eyes?
+My questions for you, dear readers, are; Why do we keep ourselves so busy that we often cannot see the beauty in front of our very eyes?
 Why do we feel that we can not waste one moment of our day?
-And why do we insist on being so busy that we forget about the important things in our lives?
+And why do we insist on being so busy that we forget about the essential things in our lives?

-I am sure that many of you experience the crunch of time whether it is generated from work, family obligations, or helping others.
+I am sure that many of you experience the crunch of time, whether it is generated from work, family obligations, or helping others.
 But like me, we need to find time to take care of ourselves.
-Whether it is taking a walk, sitting on your front porch listening to the birds, praying, reading, music, art, whatever it takes to center us.
+Whether it is taking a walk, sitting on our front porch listening to the birds, praying, reading, music, art, whatever it takes to center us.

 Tonight’s walk reminded me that what I did not finish today, can be accomplished tomorrow.
-It reminded me of the beauty of everything I saw, heard, and breathed in.
+It told me of the beauty of everything I saw, heard, and breathed in.
 It reminded me that I am not in charge and cannot fix everything.
-It reminded me the importance of rest.
-But most importantly, it reminded me to be thankful for the many blessings in my life no matter how big or small.
-It reminded me that God created twenty-four hours in a day for a reason.
+It reminded me of the importance of rest.
+But most importantly, it told me to be thankful for the many blessings in my life, no matter how big or small.
+It reminded me that God created twenty-four hours a day for a reason.
 Tonight I learned a lesson.
 I like to call it a heart lesson.

 There is an old saying that goes like this… Take time to smell the roses.
 After my beautiful walk tonight, I intend to do just that.
 How about you?